TurtleWarePL/clest/README.md

     clest:save-test-suite parent (object clest:test-suite)

-Purpose and use of these functions is similar to the project parent protocol.
+Purpose and use of this function is similar to the project parent protocol.

 ### Test scenario parent protocol